“No Ray, it was you.”

 "If you build it, he will come."

-Hopefully, you recall Shoeless Joe Jackson’s final words to Ray Kinsella in the baseball classic, Field of Dreams.
+Hopefully, you recall Shoeless Joe Jackson’s final words to Ray Kinsella in the baseball classic Field of Dreams.
 (If you don’t, watch the movie and come back.
 This article will still be around here somewhere.
 ED.)

 Think of that scene and the opening gambit that ran through the plot… let’s make an analogy of it.
 Here’s the premise:

 Starting on a guilt trip as a teenager (dissing his father about playing a game of catch), Ray, now a family man and farmer, hocks his life savings and most of his corn crop to build a baseball field in Not Heaven, Iowa.
-Because out of nowhere comes this raspy whisper, “If you build it, he will come.”
-The Mystery Voice somehow moves Ray to plow under his corn crop and build the diamond; all the neighbors think he’s nuts.
+Why?
+Because out of nowhere came this raspy whisper, “If you build it, he will come.”
+The Mystery Voice moves Ray to plow under his corn crop and build the diamond; all the neighbors think he’s nuts.
 Nevertheless, Ray soldiers on unwittingly toward bankruptcy, adding anecdotal characters Shoeless Joe Jackson, Terence Mann, Doc Graham and other ghosts of baseball legend.
-Only Ray, his wife, daughter and, later, Terence Mann can see the players scrimmaging on the new field.
+Only Ray, his wife, daughter, and, later, Terence Mann can see the players scrimmaging on the new field.
 Ultimately, Jackson, Mann, and Graham play out their respective parts, building to the final scene:

 Wikipedia

-So what’s the analogy in a haunted corn field, a baseball game, spooky voices, and a parental reunion epiphany lit up by the headlights of 1500 cars driving in to insufficient parking for a night game not being played?
+So what’s the analogy in a haunted cornfield, a baseball game, spooky voices, and a parental reunion epiphany lit up by the headlights of 1500 cars driving into insufficient parking for a night game not being played?

 Today’s “Rays” feed off the legends of past political heroes – Washington, Jefferson, Adams, Reagan, Trump – even Ron Paul - who fought great battles that brought them to this time in the America they've come to love.
 Learning about their accomplishments against all odds, leaving guiding lights of word and deed to sustain a new nation going forward, building that shining city on the hill, that great American Experiment in Self-Governance.